dhannn/auq-n/README.md

             Your reward: another job to run.
 These processes ain't gonna run themselves!
 ```

-Analysis: By inserting a mathematically neutral operation (`add counter, 0`), we maintain productivity metrics while managing stress levels.
+**Analysis**: By inserting a mathematically neutral operation (`add counter, 0`), we maintain productivity metrics while managing stress levels.

 > 💡 Pro tip: Operations that don’t change program state still count toward throughput.
-This is not a bug—it’s by design.
+This is not a bug—it’s **by design**.

 ### Best Practices